-Nina Dobrev Says Returning To ‘The Vampire Diaries’ Was The Closure She Needed
+Nina Dobrev Says Returning On ‘The Vampire Diaries’ Was The Closure She Needed

 “I always say this show was like actor boot camp.
 I started off so young and green and I learned everything that you could possibly learn about… I sort of did every kind of acting that you can possibly do, so I feel like it groomed me and prepared me for the next step.
 I’m ready,” she said.

 The Vampire Diaries series finale airs tonight, March 10 on The CW.
-Watch the promo for “Forever Yours” below.
+Watch the promo for “Forever Yours” below:

 [Featured Image by John Phillips/Getty Images]